SatishDivvi/flix_demo_03/README.md

 The following **additional** user stories are implemented:

-- [X] Added Indicator to the SuperHero Tab as this tab is also creating a network request in the initial loading (+1-3pts)
+- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):